microprediction/microprediction/docs/setup.md

-## Setup
+## Instant participation
 Sorry this won't work for windows folks but for everyone else, you can merely cut and paste into a terminal the following command.

      /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/microprediction/microprediction/master/shell_examples/setup.sh)"

+or even shorter for the trusting ...

+     /bin/bash -c "$(curl -fsSLhttps://tinyurl.com/32jjebu9)"

 It would be prudent to first [read](https://raw.githubusercontent.com/microprediction/microprediction/master/shell_examples/run_default_crawler_forever.sh) what it will do.

+### Explanation

-It will:
+The script will:

 1. Create a crawling_working_dir
 2. Create and activate a virtual python environment